John Dawkins (South Australian politician): Suicide Prevention

-This outlines the way in which the South Australian government will reduce suicide over four years.
-It largely looks at the establishment of suicide prevention networks (SPN).
+In this role, Dawkins helped develop the first South Australian Suicide Prevention Plan (2017-2021) and subsequent editions.
+These plans identify initiatives the SA Government will promote to reduce suicide, prioritising the establishment of suicide prevention networks (SPN).
 An SPN builds a community of volunteers that aim to reduce the harm of suicide in their respective communities.
-This includes, cross sector collaboration between local health and primary health networks, workplace peer support, prevention and postvention initiatives.
-This plan aims to place an SPN in every local government in four years, with particular emphasis in areas with Aboriginal and Torres Strait islander communities.

-The most notable initiative discussed in this plan is the South Australian Suicide Registry.
-This will become a source of trend identification to help intervention.
-It will involve communication between the South Australian police and the State Coroners office.
-This aims to help identify at risk groups and communities so that prevention networks can be put in place.
+This includes cross sector collaboration between local health and primary health networks, workplace peer support, prevention and postvention initiatives.
+The most notable initiative discussed in the original plan was the South Australian Suicide Registry, designed to become a source of trend identification to help intervention.